tarockey/azureml-ops-recipes/README.md

+# This code has been moved to https://github.com/cse-labs/mlops-azureml-ops-recipes for any future updates.

 # Azure Machine Learning Monitoring Recipes

 This repository contains a work-in-progress set of recipes for monitoring Azure Machine Learning resources and pipelines.